trevonerd/react-remote-svg/README.md

 ```

 2. Now, you can use the RemoteSVG component in your tests to verify the behavior of components that depend on RemoteSVG.

-I apologize for any confusion caused by the previous version of the readme.
-Thank you for bringing it to my attention, and I appreciate your understanding.